radusalagean/sfml-docker-template/README.md

 # sfml-docker-template

-A template for creating a portable dev environment with cross-compilation support for macOS, Windows and soon for Linux targets.
+A template for creating a portable dev environment with cross-compilation support for macOS, Windows and Linux targets.

 ### Docker commands: